 Content, content, content.

-If people have to listen to it on uh two tin cans and a piece of string, if they want to, they'll find it.
+If people have to listen to it on two tin cans and a piece of string, if they want to, they'll find it.

-Word of mouth, the best advertising there is, doesn't that's what's killing Mission Impossible 3.
+Word of mouth is the best advertising there is.

 Everybody says it's a pretty good action movie, but it's dying.

-Um in this case, the content doesn't matter because the star has gotten so loopy.
+And in this case, the content doesn't matter because the star has gotten so loopy.

 All right, two things.

-I'm gonna not be here tomorrow.
+I'm going to not be here tomorrow.

-We've also put up on the website the stories from the uh New York Times and Life magazine, uh post-war Germany, so you can check the parallels where the media is reporting uh what's happening in Iraq today versus how they reported the aftermath of World War II in Germany.
+So you can check the parallels, the way the media is reporting what's happening in Iraq today versus how they reported aftermath of World War II in Germany.

-Dovetails very nicely with the Al Qaeda documents released this week that show that they are losing and that we are winning.
+Dovetails very nicely with the al-Qaeda documents released this week that show that they are losing and that we are winning.